 3. Florida Atlantic University

-Florida Atlantic University’s School of Public Administration offers a law enforcement degree online program that is also an affordable online law enforcement degree program as noted by several oversight academic ranking agencies.
-Florida Atlantic University’s Bachelor of Public Safety Administration with a concentration in Law Enforcement and Corrections requires degree candidates to complete a capstone project during their senior academic year, with an internship strongly recommended but not required.
+Florida Atlantic University’s School of Public Administration offers a law enforcement degree online program that is also an affordable online law enforcement degree program as noted by several academic ranking agencies.
+The university’s Bachelor of Public Safety Administration with a concentration in Law Enforcement and Corrections requires degree candidates to complete a capstone project during their senior academic year, with an internship strongly recommended but not required.

 Degree: Bachelor of Public Safety Administration – Law Enforcement and Corrections

 Eastern Kentucky University’s Police Studies online offers a Bachelor of Science degree program in Police Studies that is considered among the best online law enforcement degree programs in the nation by US News.
 Students interested in enrolling in Eastern Kentucky University’s law enforcement degree online program can take advantage of the university’s generous credit transfer policy of up to 90 credits.

 Eastern Kentucky University (EKU) is a public institution of higher education that was founded in 1874.
 Eastern Kentucky University operates several campuses in Kentucky in the towns of Lancaster, Corbin, Manchester, Richmond, and Hazard.
 These campuses are home to more than 15,700 students.
 US News and World Report recognizes Eastern Kentucky University among the top public regional universities in the southern US.

 5. Bemidji State University